albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 mkdir -p storage/dev
 ```

-To show the current path in terminal you can use `pwd` command
+To show the current path in the terminal you can use `pwd` command

 ### 5.2 Dialog

 On `package.json` make new command `prod`

-Change the IP with you public IP and the domain of course
+Change the IP with your public IP and the domain of course

 ```
 MEDIASOUP_LISTEN_IP=123.xxx.xxx.xxx MEDIASOUP_ANNOUNCED_IP=123.xxx.xxx.xxx HTTPS_CERT_FULLCHAIN=/etc/letsencrypt/live/example.com/fullchain.pem HTTPS_CERT_PRIVKEY=/etc/letsencrypt/live/example.com/privkey.pem DOMAIN=example.com node index.js